RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

 from the starting a business data set.

 We will use the `requests module <http://http://docs.python-requests.org>`_ as it is a great tool that allows us to communicate with databases across the web.
-We will also use the ``restcountries.eu``, as it provides us an interface where we can get data from their site rather than a web page.
+We will also use the ``restcountries.com``, as it provides us an interface where we can get data from their site rather than a web page.
 If you recall, there is a way to ask for the data that you want.
-We will use ``/rest/v2/alpha/XXX``.
+We will use ``/v3.1/alpha/XXX``.

 * ``/rest``: Technically, REST stands for REpresentational State Transfer.
 This uses the HTTP protocol to ask for and respond with data.
 * ``/v2``: This is version 2 of this website's protocol.